scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 objects lightweight and provides a means of implementing a :code:`State` instance specific cache of :code:`ParticleGroup` objects.
 The latter ensures that we do not create multiple of the same :code:`ParticleGroup` which can occupy large amounts of memory.
-The caching also allows the creation of many of the same :code:`ParticleFitler` object without needing to worry about memory constraints.
+The caching also allows the creation of many of the same :code:`ParticleFilter` object without needing to worry about memory constraints.

-:code:`ParticleFitler` can be subclassed (like :code:`Trigger` and :code:`Variant`), but only through the :code:`CustomParticleFilter` class.
+:code:`ParticleFilter` can be subclassed (like :code:`Trigger` and :code:`Variant`), but only through the :code:`CustomParticleFilter` class.
 This is necessary to prevent some internal details from leaking to the user.
 An example of a :code:`CustomParticleFilter` that selects only particle with positive charge is given below.